NxtLvLSoftware/laravel-github-webhooks/README.md

 }
 ```

-Composer will automatically handle registering the service provider and facade for you, but you can also register thes
+Composer will automatically handle registering the service provider and facade for you, but you can also register these
 manually if you wish.

 ### Usage

 You should register a POST API route that looks something like `https://myapp.com/api/webhook/github` and configure your
 github application with this webhook url.
-You controller method should then look something like:
+Your controller method should then look something like:
 ```php
 public function index(Request $request): void
 {